 $ pg_restore --dbname postgres -Ft storage_copy.tar

-Restore frozen plans.
+Restore plans.

 Set the pgpro_multiplan.sandbox